ptorres-rise8/GRC-Playground/Policy-As-Code/Lab-03-IAM-Policy-Audits/README.md

 ## Wrap-Up

-Look at you—writing Rego like it’s your second language.
+Look at you, writing Rego like it’s your second language.

 You just: